DoSomething/chompy/docs/imports/README.md

 # Rock The Vote

-We import CSVs from Rock The Vote (RTV) to upsert users and their `voter-reg` posts.
-We previously imported this data from TurboVote (TV) in 2016, 2018.
-See [VR Tech Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.
+Chompy integrates with the Rock The Vote (RTV) API to generate, download, and import voter registration CSV's on an hourly basis.

 ## Overview

-Chompy integrates with the RTV API to generate, download, and import voter registration CSV's on an hourly basis.

 The import upserts a `voter-reg` type post for each unique "Started registration" datetime we receive for a user -- saving it to an action we set via config variable.
 This import action is changed each election year, in order to track user registrations per election.

 If a user registers to vote twice in 2020 (e.g. change of address), two `voter-reg` posts will be upserted for the user and this year's action.
-Prior to [changes made in April 2020](https://github.com/DoSomething/chompy/pull/154), the import would upsert a single post for all registrations for an action ID (e.g registering to vote twice in 2018 resulted in a single `voter-reg` post).

 ## Tracking Source